 He has published in the following journals: The Journal of Marketing Management, Qualitative Market Research, The International Journal of Advertising, The International Journal of Non-Profit and Voluntary Sector Marketing, Consumption Markets and Culture and the International Journal of Arts Management.
 His books include two popular marketing text books Foundation Marketing (now in its third edition), and The CIM Companion to Introductory Certificate in Marketing, and Creative Arts Marketing, the leading UK textbook in the growing field of arts marketing, now in its third edition published by Routledge..
 He is currently working on a new book, also to be published by Routledge, called Business Networking: Innovation and Ideas in Theory and Practice due to appear for 2022.

-Terry is Senior Fellow of the Higher Education Academy, and an ABS Certified Business and Management Educator.
+Terry is Senior Fellow of the Higher Education Academy.

 He recently led the production and first presentation of B206 Understanding Customers a new undergraduate module on customer behaviour, which launched in October 2019.
 The module runs entirely online, reflecting the influence of Massive Open Online Courses on Terry's approach to teaching.

 Between 2015 and 2017 as MOOCs Programme Director, Terry fronted the expansion of the Faculty's ambitious programme of Massive Open Online Courses, and was lead educator on the Business Fundamentals: Effective Networking MOOC on FutureLearn.
 He also designed and ran assessment modules at both undergraduate and postgraduate levels for the Open University Business School's pathbreaking initiative to create a route to credit via learning that takes place on MOOCs -- the first time this had been done within a European university credit framework.